CuTe Layout Representation and Algebra: Introduction and Motivation

 A key observation is that the $4 {\times} 20$ matrix can also be interpreted as an $80$-element vector with non-uniform, semi-affine striding, expressed with an equivalent canonical loop form: \begin{cpp} for (int k = 0; k < 80; ++k) (A + 4*p + 3*q)[5*p*(k \end{cpp} where {\tt \%} is modulo and {\tt /} is integer floor-division.
 This transformation is the colexicographical bijection, \verb|(i,j) = (k This bijection is equivalent to, and can be derived directly from, the shape represented previously.
 Thus, the shape representation can accept both 2D coordinates and 1D coordinates, providing a flexible and rank-agnostic framework for indexing data.

 Furthermore, the canonical loop form also provides guidance for provably correct loop transformations that often appear in optimizing compilers for tensor computations.
-Consider the most general canonical loop nest: \begin{cpp} for (int i0 = 0; i0 < N0; ++i0) for (int i1 = 0; i1 < N1; ++i1) for (int i2 = 0; i2 < N2; ++i2) ...
-A[d0*i0 + d1*i1 + d2*i2 + ...] = e(i0,i1,i2,...); \end{cpp} where $(N_0, N_1, N_2, \ldots)$ is the ``shape" of the computation and $(d_0, d_1, d_2, \ldots)$ are the ``strides" of the access pattern,
+Consider the most general canonical loop nest: \begin{cpp} for (int in = 0; in < Nn; ++in) ... for (int i1 = 0; i1 < N1; ++i1) for (int i0 = 0; i0 < N0; ++i0) A[d0*i0 + d1*i1 + ... + dn*in] = e(i0,i1,...,in); \end{cpp} where $(N_0, N_1, \ldots, N_n)$ is the ``shape" of the computation and $(d_0, d_1, \ldots, d_n)$ are the ``strides" of the access pattern,

 Because there is a one-to-one correspondence between the $\text{Shape}:\text{Stride}$ information and the loop nest itself, rather than asking how to perform transformations on the loops -- splitting, transposition, concatenation, permutation, truncation, vectorization, etc -- we can instead ask ``What are valid ways to transform the $\text{Shape}:\text{Stride}$ representation and what operators provide those transformations?"
 Indeed, if $\v{L} = \text{Shape}:\text{Stride}$ represents the data access and the loop nest, what functions $P$ exist such that